wesleytao/notes/plan.md

 - [ ] 7-day average weight (trend direction and rate of loss)
 - [ ] Waist measurement (at navel, fasted, morning)
-- [ ] Top set performance on the 3 tracked compounds (squat, incline bench, pull-up)
+- [ ] Top set performance on the 3 tracked compounds (incline bench, squat, pull-up)
 - [ ] Sleep quality (hours + subjective 1–10)
 - [ ] Hunger and energy (subjective 1–10)
 - [ ] Step average for the week (are you hitting target?)